jacklipson/jacklipson.github.io/src/glossary/cute proofs/wedderburn's little theorem.md

     a little jarringly, wikipedia says that ted kaczynski's first published paper was a short two-page proof of this fact....
 </div>

-witt's proof will require this little bit of group theory and number theory:
+witt's proof will require this little bit of group and number theory:

 <div class = "thm-box" name = "class equation">
     for a finite group $G$, pick conjugacy class representatives $x_1, \ldots, x_n$. it holds that: $$|G| = \sum_i [G: \zz(x_i)]$$ where $\zz(x_i)$ is the centralizer of $x_i$.